 So, long story short: Kotn is the BEST brand for ethical staples.

 Here’s what you need to know about Kotn:

 Started by Mackenzie, Rami and Ben in 2014, Kotn is a Canadian-Egyptian company that works directly with garment makers and Egyptian cotton growers in the Nile Delta.
 Their company started as a way to partner with Egyptian cotton farmers and weavers who were struggling because of a dramatic decline in demand for their high-quality fabrics.
 You know how it goes—larger companies, cheaper options, lower price, competitive market.
 Well, Kotn exists to solve that—and they produce their garments from farm directly to store.

-About their sizing: you’re best choosing a size up from your regular.
+About their sizing: you’re best choosing a size up from your regular if you’re not sure.
 I’m an XS in most brands, and a S in Kotn.
+In their new wovens, I take a 2.
 My measurements: 33.5″ bust, 25″ waist, 36″ hips.

 Here’s the roundup of my favourite styles.